 Even if you can’t find a good deal with a new lender, you’ll usually be able to remortgage with your current lender without a problem, as they can treat your application as a straight-up ‘product transfer.’
 This means they can simply swap your mortgage to a new one, without having to carry out further checks.
 Happy days!

 If you’re coming to the end of your fixed-rate mortgage, the answer is almost always yes.
 Your lender’s SVR will usually be a lot more expensive than the rates you’re used to paying.
 And no-one likes paying more than they have to!

 If you’re not coming to the end of a fixed-rate mortgage, however, the answer will depend on why you’re doing it.
 If you’re remortgaging because you’ve found a better deal then hurrah!
 That totally sounds worthwhile, as long as you’re not going to be hit with massive fees.
 If you’re remortgaging to release equity, the answer will depend on how badly you need to unlock that extra cash, and whether you’ll be able to afford the higher interest rates you’re faced with as a result.

 Ultimately, only you can decide whether remortgaging is right for you.
 But a mortgage broker will be able to help!
-Check out our selection of the best mortgage brokers to find the right one for you.

 How to remortgage

 If you’re coming to the end of a fixed-rate mortgage, your lender will probably get in touch early to coax you into staying with them.
 But hold fire!